valdergallo/pyconst/README.md

 ## Why I need this ?

-When I created one `cont.py` this file could be big and I need one right way to aggroup the values with the constants.
+Think that you need create one `const.py` with a lot `contansts` and aggroup the values

 ```
 ADD_USER = 'add_user'